Lvnatic-T/Antithetic/readme.md

-# How to install this Mod correctly:
+# How to install this Mod correctly!:

 1. **Download the latest version of the mod *(from releases, **not** code)***
     - Note that it's Fabric only